clipmove/DOSBlood/Readme.md

 Backup your retail copy of `BLOOD.EXE` then replace with DOSBlood's `BLOOD.EXE`.

 ### Notes
-You must already have an installed copy of Blood.
+* You must already have an installed copy of Blood.

-Remember to keep a backup of your original executable!
+* Remember to keep a backup of your original executable!

-This is only for retail English version 1.21 (One Unit Whole Blood).
+* This is only for retail English version 1.21 (One Unit Whole Blood).
+* For network, all other players must be using the same DOSBlood build else it will desync!

 <details><summary><h3 dir="auto">Build instructions</h3></summary>
 Watcom 10.6 and TASM 3.2 are required to build.